-Is your child a box-checker?
-Does he speed through tasks and projects just to get them done?
+Do you have a box-checker who speeds through tasks just to get them done?
 Here’s how to teach your child the value of a job well done.

 How to teach your child the value of a job well done

-Focus on the process, and not just the end result
+2. Focus on the process, not only the end result

-But could all that focus on the end result send the wrong message?
-In celebrating the end, we forget the effort our kids needed to exert to get there.
-Our kids hear the message loud and clear: what matters the most is the final product.
+You can see how a focus on the end result can send the wrong message.
+In celebrating the end, we overlook the effort they needed to exert to get there.
+Meanwhile, they hear the message loud and clear: what matters the most is the final product.

 While it’s important to do the job, we can’t forget the process of getting there.
 You can: